Global Assembly Cache

 There are scenarios where you explicitly do not want to install an assembly into the global assembly cache.
 If you place one of the assemblies that make up an application in the global assembly cache, you can no longer replicate or install the application by using the xcopy command to copy the application directory.
 You must move the assembly in the global assembly cache as well.

-There are several ways to deploy an assembly into the global assembly cache:
+There are two ways to deploy an assembly into the global assembly cache:

 Use an installer designed to work with the global assembly cache.
 This is the preferred option for installing assemblies into the global assembly cache.

-Use a developer tool called the Global Assembly Cache tool (Gacutil.exe), provided by the .NET Framework SDK.
+Use a developer tool called the Global Assembly Cache tool (Gacutil.exe), provided by the Windows Software Development Kit (SDK).

-In deployment scenarios, use Windows Installer 2.0 to install assemblies into the global assembly cache.
-Use Windows Explorer or the Global Assembly Cache tool only in development scenarios, because they do not provide assembly reference counting and other features provided when using the Windows Installer.
+In deployment scenarios, use Windows Installer to install assemblies into the global assembly cache.
+Use the Global Assembly Cache tool only in development scenarios, because it does not provide assembly reference counting and other features provided when using the Windows Installer.